nipunabhuyan/GCDProject/codebook.md

 Codebook
 December 25, 205
 html_document
 Codebook was generated on 2015-12-25 16:04:20 during the same process that generated the dataset.
-See run_analysis.md or run_analysis.html for details on dataset creation.

 Variable and descriptions